VandenBroeckAlex/Markdown/Van den Broeck (1).md

 1. Eat food that I haven't cooked
 1. Understanding stuff
-1. Did I mentionned the fact that I like ducks ?
+1. Did I mentionned the fact that I like **ducks** ?

 ### The objectives I want to achieve as a developer during Becode ?

-I d'like to be able to work in the dev industry and have the capacity to "update" my knowledge by myself
+I d'like to be able to work in the dev industry

 ### The fear I might have.